Fil0x/Fil0x.github.io/_posts/2016-05-18-welcome-to-stockholm.markdown

 [//]: # (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 This guide is meant to give the Stockholm newcomers, students or not, a place to find all the information they might need.
-For this draft I went through the KTH student blogs<sup>[1]</sup> and compiled this _raw_  list which I hope with your help can become a full introductory pointer document.
+It contains information mostly from the KTH student blogs<sup>[1]</sup> and a few other links found in the wild.
+Do not settle down on this list though, you wouldn't trust a stranger in the streets, same goes for the wild, wild web.
+By no means this a comprehensive compilation.
+Visit the links listed, they are a treasure of information but mileage may vary so take them with a grain of salt, like this document.

-_Last update_ : 22 July 2016
+_Last update_ : 13 August 2016

 Facebook groups
 -